Eta Carinae: Orbit

 Perhaps the most valuable use of an accurate orbit for a binary star system is to directly calculate the masses of the stars.
 This requires the dimensions and inclination of the orbit to be accurately known.
-The dimensions of Eta Carinae's orbit are only known approximately as the stars cannot be directly and separately observed.
+The dimensions of η Carinae's orbit are only known approximately as the stars cannot be directly and separately observed.
 The inclination has been modelled at 130–145 degrees, but the orbit is still not known accurately enough to provide the masses of the two components.

 Classification

-Eta Carinae A is classified as a luminous blue variable (LBV) due to the distinctive spectral and brightness variations.
+η Carinae A is classified as a luminous blue variable (LBV) due to the distinctive spectral and brightness variations.
 This type of variable star is characterised by irregular changes from a high temperature quiescent state to a low temperature outburst state at roughly constant luminosity.
 LBVs in the quiescent state lie on a narrow S Doradus instability strip, with more luminous stars being hotter.
 In outburst all LBVs have about the same temperature, which is near 8,000 K. LBVs in a normal outburst are visually brighter than when quiescent although the bolometric luminosity is unchanged.